cybojanek/protoplasm/HW2/README.md

 ### Homework 2
 Implements a compiler for the CFG specified in homework 2.
+(I'm pretty satisified by tokenizing, parsing, and AbstractSyntaxTree, but IntermediateCode and ASMCode will need to be cleaned up for homework 3).

 Python packages used: